nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Storage class and its functions are largely adapted from [Dhanish's IP](https://github.com/dhanish265/ip) on Duke.

+## Quick Start

+1. Ensure that you have Java 11 or above installed.
+2. Download the latest version of `OneDoc` from [here](https://github.com/AY2223S1-CS2113-F11-4/tp/releases/tag/v2.1).

 ## Design & implementation

 ### PatientList Component